commercetools/merchant-center-application-kit/.changeset/heavy-ligers-admire.md

 '@commercetools-frontend/application-shell': minor
 ---

-Re-export `@testing-library/react-hooks` from `test-utils` with `renderHook` functions wrapped in all the app-kit providers.
+Adds re-export of `@testing-library/react-hooks` from `test-utils` with `renderHook` functions wrapped with app-kit providers.

-`renderHooks` is wrapped the same way the existing `renderAppWithRedux` helper is:
+The `renderHook` function is wrapped similarily to the existing `renderAppWithRedux`:

-- all the `options` which can be passed to `renderAppWithRedux`can be passed to `renderHooks` as well
+- All `options` which can be passed to `renderAppWithRedux` can be passed to `renderHooks`
-- all the additional poperties returned as a result of `renderAppWithRedux` invokation (like `store` or `history`) is returend from the wrapped `renderHooks` too.
+- All additional poperties returned as a result of an `renderAppWithRedux` call (like `store` or `history`) are returend from the wrapped `renderHook` too

-All the `@testing-library/react-hooks` content is exported under the namespace `hooks` from the package '@commercetools-frontend/application-shell/test-utils'.
+All `@testing-library/react-hooks` functionality is exported under the namespace `hooks` from the package '@commercetools-frontend/application-shell/test-utils'.

 **Usage example**